dfst/deepforge/docs/walkthrough/CIFAR-10-classifier.rst

     :align: center
     :scale: 50%

 When all settings have been specified, click **Run** to begin execution.
-For information on how to check execution status, consult the `Viewing Executions <viewing_executions.rst>`_ walkthrough.
+For information on how to check execution status, consult the `Viewing Executions <viewing-executions.rst>`_ walkthrough.

 To view the output of the execution, go to the *Executions* tab and check the box next to the desired execution.